Lemon Custard Cake gives us a feeling of a virtual travel to summer. So light, creamy and delicious with the airy souffle-like top.

-I’ve made this Zesty Magic Custard Cake three times this week and it has already become the favorite of my family and our guests.
+I’ve made this Lemon Custard Cake three times this week and it has already become the favorite of my family and our guests.
 When we moved into our new home two weeks ago, our nextdoor neighbour brought a large plate full of very tasty cheese pie slices.
 It was a great surprise to see that welcome treat when we were so tired of unpacking and cleaning and trying to adapt to the new house.
 We are lucky to have that neighbor, don’t we?

 It is a very light cake and you can have half of it on your own.
 The ingredients are the same as a regular cake, but the measurements are completely different.
 I must warn you that you shouldn’t doubt when you see how runny the batter of this magic custard cake is.
 It is just how it is supposed to be, as runny as milk.
 It looks like no flour is included in the batter.

 The original recipe doesn’t call for lemon zest, but I thought it would give a nice flavor to the custard.
-I love to add freshly grated lemon zest right on the cake squares before serving to make their scent even stronger as in this Zesty Lemon Carrot Cake and in this Lemon Poppy Seed Cake.
+I love to add freshly grated lemon zest right on the cake squares before serving to make their scent even stronger as in this Zesty Carrot Cake and in this Lemon Poppy Seed Cake.

 Zesty Magic Custard Cake

 A very light zesty custard cake that you can make easily.
 The batter is really runny, so don't get surprised.
 It gets thicker as it is cooked.